 Please note that this schedule is subject to change.
 Any changes or cancellations will be emailed to you.
-It is your responsibility to check your Columbia College Email on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
+It is your responsibility to check your Columbia College Email daily for any messages from the Department Chair/designate, facilitator or College Administration.
 It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

-Class Session Topics Pre-Class Readings Class 1 November 15, 2022 Online Activities- See Teams Journal #1 Due Journal Topic#1: How prepared are you as you enter the second half of your program?
+Class Session Topics Pre-Class Readings Class 1 November 28, 2023 LIVE Online Activities- See Teams Journal #1 Due Journal Topic#1: How prepared are you as you enter the second half of your program?
 What do you feel you need to be supported?
-Class 2 December 15, 2022 Journal #2 Due Kisler, P Chapter 6 Communicating in Your Internship.
+Class 2 December 12, 2023 LIVE Journal #2 Due Kisler, P Chapter 6 Communicating in Your Internship.
 Journal Topic#2: Describe how communication with individuals and groups are similar and different at the same time.
 How do you approach both?
-Class 3 January 5, 2023 Journal #3 Due Kisler, P Chapter 8 Writing and Reporting within your agency Journal Topic #3: See Teams Assignment for journal details.
-Class 4 February 14, 2023 Journal #4 Due Online Activities TBD Kisler, P Chapter 9 Taking Care of Yourself Journal #4 Topic: Describe the importance of self-care and share what types of positive self-care that you have learned through your program.
-Class 5 March 14, 2023 Journal #5 Due Developing Ethical Competence Kisler, P Chapter 10 Ending your Internship Journal #5 Topic: What do you feel is necessary for human service professionals to learn about cultural competencies?
+Class 3 January 16, 2024 Asynchronous Journal #3 Due Kisler, P Chapter 8 Writing and Reporting within your agency Journal Topic #3: See Teams Assignment for journal details.
+Class 4 February 14, 2024 Asynchronous Journal #4 Due Online Activities TBD Kisler, P Chapter 9 Taking Care of Yourself Journal #4 Topic: Describe the importance of self-care and share what types of positive self-care that you have learned through your program.
+Class 5 March 12, 2024 Asynchronous Journal #5 Due Developing Ethical Competence Kisler, P Chapter 10 Ending your internship.
+Journal #5 Topic: What do you feel is necessary for human service professionals to learn about cultural competencies?
 What is the most valuable thing you have personally learned?
-Class 6 April 11, 2023 Journal #6: Due TBD Kisler.
-P. Chapter 11 Planning your Career Class 7 May 16, 2023 Final Class Career Services Presentation Complete/Submit one of the options for Special Project to Program Chair for approval
+Class 6 April 23, 2024 LIVE Journal #6: Due TBD Kisler.
+P. Chapter 11 Planning your Career.
+Career Services Presentation Complete/Submit one of the options for Special Project to Program Chair for approval.